Skip to content

 Period of State

-Now we focus on recurrent state, other than absorbing state or transient state, since both of which does not have periodical phenomenon.
+Now we focus on return state, other than absorbing state or non-return state, since both of which does not have periodical phenomenon.

 Definition of period of state